The Get Fishing Fund

-Funding is limited so applicants are encouraged to apply as soon as possible.
-All applicants must first register their details and then submit an application using the online portal by clicking onto the link below, only applications submitted via this portal will be considered:
+All applicants must first register their details and then submit an application using the online portal by clicking the link below.

 For more information on coaching and courses visit www.anglingtrust.net/get-involved/coaching.
 In some circumstances, the Environment Agency may be able to provide bursaries for training new coaches.

 Get Fishing is the Angling Trust‘s campaign to grow participation in angling.
-Last year over 37,000 people had the opportunity to fish at hundreds of fun, safe and friendly events funded by the Environment Agency from fishing licence income.
+Annually, the Get Fishing campaign introduces over 30,000 people to angling at hundreds of fun, safe and friendly events funded by the Environment Agency from fishing licence income.